michaelchi08/prototype/docs/lie/manifold.md

 # Manifold

 An $N$-dimensional manifold $M$ is a topological space where every point $p \in M$ is endowed with local Euclidean structure.
-Another way of saying it: the neighborhood of every point $p$ is homeomorphic to {\rm I\!R}^{N}.
+Another way of saying it: the neighborhood of every point $p$ is homeomorphic to ${\rm I\!R}^{N}$.

-One dimensional manifolds includ lines and circles, but not figure eights (because they have crossing points that are not locally homeomorphic to Euclidean 1-space).
+One dimensional manifolds include lines and circles, but not figure eights (because they have crossing points that are not locally homeomorphic to Euclidean 1-space).
 Two dimensional manifolds are also called surfaces.
-Examples include the plane, the sphere, and the torus, which can all be embedded (formed without self-intersections) in three dimensional real space, but also the Klein bottole and real projective plane, which will always self intersect when immersed in three-dimensional real space.
+Examples include the plane, the sphere, and the torus, which can all be embedded (formed without self-intersections) in three dimensional real space, but also the Klein bottle and real projective plane, which will always self intersect when immersed in three-dimensional real space.

 Although a manifold locally resembles Euclidean space, globally it may not.
 For